25-year old jailed 10 years for defilement

 The prosecution said the convict however pleaded not guilty to the charge and denied having sexual intercourse with the victim in court.

-The court found him guilty after trial and sentenced him to ten years in prison in hard labour.
+The court found him guilty after trial and sentenced him to ten years in prison in hard labor.